hotosm/osm-merge/docs/tm-splitter.md

 # TM Splitter Utility

-This is a simple utility that splits a MultiPolygon into indivigual Polygons that can be used for making data extracts using ogr2ogr, osmium.
+This is a simple utility that splits a MultiPolygon into indivigual Polygons that can be used for making data extracts using ogr2ogr or osmium.

 # Options